Physical Therapy For Pseudogout

 Pseudogout affects only your synovial joints, like your knees, wrists, ankles, elbows, and hips.

-In your synovial joints an outer wall called the articular capsule connects your bones and houses the joint cavity.
+Your synovial joints all have an outer wall called the articular capsule.

-Your synovia produce your synovial fluid, a liquid made of ultrafiltered plasma from your blood.
+Your synovia produces your synovial fluid, a liquid that contains ultrafiltered plasma from your blood.

 Synovial fluid lubricates your joints and maintains the health of the cartilage that lines your bones.